 - Wash your hands often and always before touching your face.

 - Can’t get to a sink and soap?
 Always have hand sanitizer on you.
 You can buy travel-sized containers of hand sanitizer in bulk on Amazon.

-- Most importantly if you think you might have the flu, stay home.
-People are dying from the flu, and you really can’t risk infecting other people.
+- Most importantly if you think you might have the flu–or any virus, for that matter, stay home.